qhwa/bonfire/README.md

 # Bonfire

 An demo project for learning Elixir.
+It's under active development.

 Some of the libraries involved:

 * [Phoenix] for web framework
 * [Phoenix LiveView] for almost-no-javascript application